Bible Readings -- Power Season

 The Bible is the story of God's campaign from ancient times to today and into the future.

-The readings for Power Season focus on the parts of the Bible that say the most about the power of heaven coming to earth through Jesus and the Holy Spirit.
+The readings for Power Season focus on the parts of the Bible that say the most about the power of the future Messianic era coming to earth through Jesus the Messiah and the Holy Spirit.

 As you read these parts of the Bible keep asking yourself,